A Guide For New Pet Owners

 - 10. Cats need smaller, shallow bowls who eat much smaller portions and can eat more frequently during the day.

-- 11. Shallow smaller bowls help to keep their whiskers out of the food.
+- 11. Shallow smaller bowls help to keep cat whiskers out of the food.

-- 12. Food dries out very quickly, becomes smelly, ideally, food bowls should be replaced regularly during the day, and particularly in hot weather.
+- 12. Pet food dries out very quickly, becomes smelly, ideally, food bowls should be replaced regularly during the day, and particularly in hot weather.

 What Foods And Drinks Should I Avoid Giving My Pet?